 3. to review and make recommendations regarding faculty who are candidates for “emeritus” status.

 4. to review and make recommendations on matters of interpretation related to the Perimeter College Bylaws.

 5. to form a faculty grievance board as needed

 Section 5.
 Faculty Awards Committee

-a) The committee on Faculty Awards shall be composed of five (5) faculty and one (1) student members.
+a) The Faculty Awards Committee shall be composed of faculty representation from each of the academic departments.
+One faculty member from each department will serve on the committee.
 The committee shall meet at least once each academic year.

 b) The powers and functions of the committee shall be:

 1. to establish qualifications and nominating procedures for all faculty awards recognized by Perimeter College;

 2. to coordinate the selection of the recipients of all awards approved by the college; and